andrew867/LuxPower-Advanced/README.md

 #  GUI SETUP

-I've changing my advise here:
+I've changed my advice here:
 I would highly suggest you install this: https://github.com/DanteWinters/lux-power-distribution-card
 ![image](https://github.com/guybw/LuxPython_DEV/assets/64648444/572761b3-3ba3-45aa-8cfc-25c038cf243b)

-I sugges you install this as well as it's a simple power card: https://github.com/gurbyz/power-wheel-card#readme Import that and then use the below yaml for the card.
+I suggest you install this as well as it's a simple power card: https://github.com/gurbyz/power-wheel-card#readme Import that and then use the below yaml for the card.
 ```